Rajeshwar Debbarma

-Rajeshwar Debbarma is a Tipra Indian politician from Tripura who won the election in 2003 as a candidate of Indigenous Nationalist Party of Twipra.
-He became MLA of Takarjala.
+Rajeshwar Debbarma is a Tiprasa Indian politician from Tripura and a leader of the Tipra Motha Party (TMP).
+He was a Member of the Tripura Legislative Assembly from 2003 to 2008 representing Takarjala Assembly Constituency as a candidate of the Indigenous Nationalist Party of Twipra.
+As of 2025, Debbarma is one of the senior spokesperson of the TMP.

-He was one of the prominent leaders of Indigenous Nationalist Party of Twipra who worked for the betterment of the indigenous people.

 Political career

-Rajeshwar Debbarma started his political career from the Indigenous Nationalist Party of Twipra (INPT) in the early 2000s.
-He also elected as Member of Legislative Assembly from Takarjala Constituency.
+Rajeshwar Debbarma began his political career as a member of the Indigenous Nationalist Party of Twipra (INPT) in the early 2000s.
+He was elected as a Member of Legislative Assembly from the Takarjala Constituency.

-Later, Rajeshwar joined Congress after repeated defeat of INPT in the subsequent elections.
+Rajeshwar joined the Indian National Congress after repeated defeats of the INPT in subsequent elections.
 He joined the Bharatiya Janata Party after it came to power in 2018.

-However, Rajeshwar quitted BJP in 2019 as a protest against the controversial Citizenship (Amendment) Act, 2019.

-Rajeshwar joined TIPRA as having worked with its chairman Pradyot Bikram Manikya over the years.
-He was appointed as political secretary and has been one of the top advisor in the party.
+However, Rajeshwar quit the BJP in 2019 in protest against the controversial Citizenship (Amendment) Act, 2019.
+Rajeshwar then joined the TIPRA, having worked with its founder Pradyot Bikram Manikya Deb Barma over the years.
+He was appointed as political secretary and has been one of the top advisors in the party.